aramis-lab/clinicadl/docs/Generate.md

     in the input CAPS , while the `random` option can synthesize as many images as wanted with only one input image.

 ## Running the task
-The pipeline can be run with the following command line:
+The task can be run with the following command line:
 ```
 clinicadl generate <dataset> <caps_directory> <tsv_path> <output_dir>
 ```